eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 5. Simplifies the voting process, reducing cognitive load on voters and minimizing the potential for errors in ballot completion.
 6. Voters who don't have the time to rank 10 candidates for Comptroller can still participate meaningfully by simply approving the candidates they find acceptable.

-All the while providing [essentially the same level of outcomes](https://electionscience.github.io/vse-sim/VSEbasic/){:target="_blank"} as a more complex Condorcet methods.
+All the while providing [essentially the same level of outcomes](https://electionscience.github.io/vse-sim/VSEbasic/){:target="_blank"} as more complex Condorcet methods.

 In an era of distrust in institutions and elections, I believe that simplicity and clarity are a prerequisite for trust.
 And I do not trust that a generic Condorcet method is sufficiently simple and transparent (particularly in the case of a cycle, rare as they may be) in all cases to be a permanent solution.
 Approval is the only system I think is simple enough to be that permanent solution, and I think it *has to be the first step*.
 Approval today, Condorcet tomorrow is something I might be willing to get behind.